SafiyaMah/DAT250-Experiment/dat250-expass2.md

 ## Conclusion
 I managed to implement a working REST API for polls, users, vote options, and votes, with endpoints tested in Bruno.
 Despite some initial errors, I got all main functionality working: creating users, polls, options, casting votes, and retrieving counts.

+# DAT250: Software Technology Experiment Assignment 3/4
+For assignment 3 I built a Spring Boot REST API for a poll app with four JPA entities (User, Poll, VoteOption, Vote) and controllers for users, polls, options, and votes.
+I wired everything through a PollManager service plus Spring Data repositories, enabled CORS for the Svelte client, and added endpoints to create users and polls, add options, list polls, fetch a poll by id, cast a vote, and return per-option results.
+I also enforced “one vote per user per poll” and supported public/private polls; the list endpoint returns all polls, and the UI filters so everyone sees public polls while a logged-in creator also sees their private ones.
+On the frontend I fixed session persistence and I corrected JSON casing so the boolean aPublic is serialized consistently.

+For assignment 4 I created a PollsTest and ran the test with Gradle and confirmed it’s green.
+Along the way I fixed a few issues.
+After those fixes both the API and the test behave as expected.

+# DAT250: Software Technology Experiment Assignment 5